calimero-archive/docs/docs/getting_started/bridge_console.md

 ### Cross shard call

-Cross shard connector is a contract pair used to call one chain's contract methods from another chain.
-Follow these steps to install the Cross Shard call:
+The Cross-Shard Connector is a contract pair used to call one chain's contract methods from another chain.
+Follow these steps to install the Cross-Shard Call connector:

 - Select **Cross Shard Call**
 - Click on **Install XSC**